Agent Services/Agent Blueprints

 - Agent Metadata — overall structure of

-- Agent Registry — where agents are registered
+ai-tools.json - Agent Registry — where agents are registered

 - Declarative Schema — how outputs become UI